 - Define the components of structured literacy and describe their importance

-- Apply the current science of reading to assess the quality of reading and writing programs
+- Apply the current science on reading to assess the quality of reading and writing programs

-- Create and implement effective remediation programs based on best practices in structured literacy instruction
+- Create and implement effective lessons based on best practices in structured literacy instruction

 - Evaluate quality programs following each approach

-- Apply current science on best practices to design an effective spelling intervention
+- Apply current science behind best practices to design an effective spelling intervention

 - Compare and contrast the effects of decoding and oral language proficiency on reading comprehension

 - Evaluate and implement programs and techniques to build comprehension